-UK seeks to maintain EU customs tariffs
+UK keen to keep old EU customs deal

 But he said “there’s a high level of delusion in London” on the amount of legal work to be done to implement its ideas in time and on the willingness of the other 27 EU states to agree to its proposals.

-Keir Starmer, the shadow Brexit minister from the opposition Labour party in the UK, was even more critical.
+Keir Starmer, the shadow Brexit minister from the opposition Labour party in the UK, was more critical.

 He said the proposals were “fantastical and contradictory” because they spoke of a new customs border that was not really a border.